dfornis/dfornis/content/post/predicting-search-data/index.md

 ![](tslm_arimax_direct_forecasts.png)

+## Conclusion
 The direct 1-step-ahead ARIMAX forecast does a little better than both the TSLM and the ARIMAX recursive forecast at self-correcting for the last drop off in movement.
 But still, it essentially fails to predict that last drop 1 week ahead.
 Leaving that aside, the level of predictive power in the model is surprising considering its simplicity.
 What I take away from this experiment is that with a bit of fine-tuning and perhaps added complexity it is possible to predict a leading economic indicator with high-frequency narrative data.

+The fact that the virus search variable did better with 1 lag as predicted while the train ticket search variable did worse is interesting.
+It might indicate that people don't plan ahead when traveling by train or that train travel has an added element of spontaneity in times of high uncertainty when there is already a pent up demand for travel.

-The highest requirements for statistical rigor does not necessarily apply in a forecasting model in the same way it does when exploring a casual relationship.
-With that in mind, it would be interesting to apply a machine-learning technique for nowcasting with a larger and more varied narrative data set in the future.
+For future experiments it would be interesting to explore a machine learning technique with a larger and more varied narrative data set.
+The statistical rigor offered by conventional techniques are not as relevant in a forecasting model as they are when exploring a casual relationship.

 ## References
 Andersson, Michael K. and Reijer, Ard H.J.
 (2015), “Nowcasting”, Sveriges Riksbank Economic Review, 2015:1, Sveriges Riksbank, pp. 75-89.